 Represented Miller Industries, Inc., the largest manufacturer of tow trucks in the world, in its vertical integration strategy involving the acquisition of more than 120 companies within its industry in more than 75 markets.

 Represented Pro Brand International, Inc., in its merger with special purpose acquisition company Granahan McCourt Acquisition Corp.
 (AMEX: GHN).

 Represented Friedman's, Inc., a leading U.S. operator of jewelry stores and portfolio company of Harbinger Capital Partners, with sale of assets through distressed 363 sales.

-Represented EyeWonder, Inc. in its $110 million merger in 2010 with Limelight Networks, a publicly traded content delivery network provider.
+Represented EyeWonder, Inc. in its $110 million merger with Limelight Networks, a publicly traded content delivery network provider.

 Insights View All

 University of Georgia School of Law, J.D.
 (1991) magna cum laude